LLNL/sundials/doc/shared/sundials/SUNContext.rst

 Users should create a :c:type:`SUNContext` object prior to any other calls to SUNDIALS library functions by calling:

-.. c:function:: SUNErrCode SUNContext_Create(SUNComm comm, SUNContext* ctx)
+.. c:function:: SUNErrCode SUNContext_Create(SUNComm comm, SUNContext* sunctx)

    Creates a :c:type:`SUNContext` object associated with the thread of execution.
    The data of the :c:type:`SUNContext` class is private.